peterspackman/blog/docs/awscc_workshop/2-clusters.md

     </Output>

     <Notes>
       <p>The total binding energy for the central molecule decreases!
-When going from from 4 Å to 8 Å neighbor shells, showing long-range effects matter.
-The geometries for larger calculations are there, but I couldn't get them to converge (memory issues)</p>
+When going from 4 Å to 8 Å neighbor shells, showing long-range effects matter.
+Larger cluster calculations may require significant computational resources and memory optimization.</p>
     </Notes>
   </Step>